 · While pumping, do a combination of squeezing and massaging your breasts.

-· Continue to pump until a few minutes after your milk flow stops.
+· If you continue to pump for a few minutes after your milk flow stops, you might get another let-down.

 · After pumping, hand express for a few minutes.